Dr Nick Weston

 Research interests

-FAST offers interesting opportunities as part of a processing route, for many materials, to solve real-world industrial manufacturing problems.
-Although, there remain limitations to be understood and overcome, which are guiding current and future research: (1) Improvements in FAST specimen geometric complexity and moving towards near net-shape.
+Current and future research focuses on utilising Field Assisted Sintering Technology’s (FAST) unique processing conditions, as well as understanding and overcoming its limitations, to solve real-world industrial manufacturing problems.
+Broad areas of interest include: (1) Improvements in FAST specimen geometric complexity and moving towards near net-shape.
 (2) Microstructural control and manipulation, including subsequent post-FAST processing.
 (3) Joining of dissimilar alloys and materials via FAST.
 (4) FAST modelling/simulation for improved process control and component optimisation.

 Publications